MorphStore/LCTL/doc/guide.md

 One of our main challenges is the definition of a metamodel for the class of lightweight data compression algorithms.
 This is the starting point and anchor of our approach, since all algorithms can be consistently described with this unifiedand specific model in a platform-independent manner.
 In [12], we have proposed an appropriate model called COLLATE and the development of this model in detail.
 In the remainder of this section, we briefly summarize its main aspects.
 The input  for COLLATE is a sequence of uncompressed (integer) valuesdue to the DSM storage format.
 The output is a sequence of compressed val-ues.
 Input and output data have a logical representation (semantic level) and aphysical representation (bit or encoding level).
 Through the analysis of the available algorithms, we have identified three important aspects.
 First, there are only six basic techniques which are used in the algorithms.
 These basic techniques are parameter-dependent and the parameter values are calculated within the algorithms.
 Second, a lot of algorithms subdivide the input data hierarchically in subsequences for which the parameters can be calculated.
 The following data processing of a subsequence depends on the subsequence itself.
 That means, data subdivision and parameter calculation are the adjustment points and the appli-cation of the basic techniques is straightforward.
 Third, for an exact algorithmdescription, the combination and arrangement of codewords and parameters haveto be defined.
 Here, the algorithms differ widely.
 Based on a systematic algorithm analysis, we defined our metamodel for this class of algorithms.
 The COLLATE metamodel consists of five main concepts — or building blocks — being required to transform a sequence of  uncompressed values to a sequence of compressed values:

- - Recursion: Each model includes a Recursion per se.
-This  concept is responsible for the hierarchical sequence subdivision and for applying the included concepts in the Recursion on each data subsequence.
+ - Loop: Each model includes a loop per se.
+This  concept is responsible for the hierarchical sequence subdivision and for applying the included concepts in the loop on each data subsequence.
  - Tokenizer: This concept is responsible for dividing an input sequence into finite subsequences of k values (or single values).
  - Parameter Calculator: The concept Parameter Calculator determines parameter values for finite subsequences or single values.
 The specification of the parameter values is done using parameter definitions.
  - Encoder: The third concept determines the encoded form for values to be com-pressed at bit level.
 Again, the concrete encoding is specified using functionsrepresenting the basic techniques.